MartinCazares/UnrealEngine-Brownie/README.md

     	BrownieThunkCpp_InAppReview();
     #endif
 As simple as that, just add that code in a clicked UFUNCTION or anywhere you want the flow to start and that's it.

+# Biometrics
+This capability allows you to bring the Fingerprint / Face Recognition or Security Pin popup in order to verify that only authorized owners of the device can take specific actions.

+## Documentation
+**Popup the Verification Screen**

+    /**
+    *
+    * Params:
+    *	- Title (this is the title that will show up in the verification popup)
+    *	- Subtitle (this is the subtitle that will show up in the verification popup)
+    *
+    */
+    void BrownieThunkCpp_StartBiometrics(FString title, FString subtitle)

+**Register for Biometric Success Events**

+*This method gets executed only if the user successfully authenticated with any of the available biometric options*

+    void UYourComponent::onBiometricsSuccessResult(int result)

+*These are the possible results that the biometrics might return:*

+    /**
+     * Authentication type reported when the user authenticated via
+     * an unknown method.
+     *
+     * <p>This value may be returned on older Android versions due to partial incompatibility
+     * with a newer API.
+It does NOT necessarily imply that the user authenticated with a method
+     * other than those represented by {@link #AUTHENTICATION_RESULT_TYPE_DEVICE_CREDENTIAL} and
+     * {@link #AUTHENTICATION_RESULT_TYPE_BIOMETRIC}.
+     *
+     *
+     * AUTHENTICATION_RESULT_TYPE_UNKNOWN = -1;
+     *
+     */

+    /**
+     * Authentication type reported when the user authenticated by
+     * entering their device PIN, pattern, or password.
+     *
+     *
+     * AUTHENTICATION_RESULT_TYPE_DEVICE_CREDENTIAL = 1;
+     *
+     */

+    /**
+     * Authentication type reported when the user authenticated by
+     * presenting some form of biometric (e.g. fingerprint or face).
+     *
+     *
+     * AUTHENTICATION_RESULT_TYPE_BIOMETRIC = 2;
+     *
+     */

+**Register for Biometric Failed Events**

+*This method gets executed based on the actions taken by the user or the current device's limitations*

+    void UYourComponent::onBiometricsErrorResult(int errorCode)

+*These are the possible errorCodes that the biometrics might return:*

+    /**
+     * Unable to determine whether the user can authenticate.
+     *
+     * <p>This status code may be returned on older Android versions due to partial incompatibility
+     * with a newer API.
+Applications that wish to enable biometric authentication on affected
+     * devices may still call {@code BiometricPrompt#authenticate()} after receiving this status
+     * code but should be prepared to handle possible errors.
+     *
+     *
+     ERROR_BIOMETRIC_STATUS_UNKNOWN = -1;
+     *
+     */

+    /**
+     * The user can't authenticate because the specified options are incompatible with the current
+     * Android version.
+     *
+     *
+     ERROR_BIOMETRIC_ERROR_UNSUPPORTED = -2;
+     *
+     */

+    /**
+     * The hardware is unavailable.
+Try again later.
+     *
+     *
+     ERROR_HW_UNAVAILABLE = 1;
+     *
+     */

+    /**
+     * The sensor was unable to process the current image.
+     *
+     *
+     ERROR_UNABLE_TO_PROCESS = 2;
+     *
+     */

+    /**
+     * The current operation has been running too long and has timed out.
+     *
+     * <p>This is intended to prevent programs from waiting for the biometric sensor indefinitely.
+     * The timeout is platform and sensor-specific, but is generally on the order of ~30 seconds.
+     *
+     *
+     ERROR_TIMEOUT = 3;
+     *
+     */

+    /**
+     * The operation can't be completed because there is not enough device storage remaining.
+     *
+     *
+     ERROR_NO_SPACE = 4;
+     *
+     */

+    /**
+     * The operation was canceled because the biometric sensor is unavailable.
+This may happen when
+     * the user is switched, the device is locked, or another pending operation prevents it.
+     *
+     *
+     ERROR_CANCELED = 5;
+     *
+     */

+    /**
+     * The operation was canceled because the API is locked out due to too many attempts.
+This
+     * occurs after 5 failed attempts, and lasts for 30 seconds.
+     *
+     *
+     ERROR_LOCKOUT = 7;
+     *
+     */

+    /**
+     * The operation failed due to a vendor-specific error.
+     *
+     * <p>This error code may be used by hardware vendors to extend this list to cover errors that
+     * don't fall under one of the other predefined categories.
+Vendors are responsible for
+     * providing the strings for these errors.
+     *
+     * <p>These messages are typically reserved for internal operations such as enrollment but may
+     * be used to express any error that is not otherwise covered.
+In this case, applications are
+     * expected to show the error message, but they are advised not to rely on the message ID, since
+     * this may vary by vendor and device.
+     *
+     *
+     ERROR_VENDOR = 8;
+     *
+     */

+    /**
+     * The operation was canceled because {@link #ERROR_LOCKOUT} occurred too many times.
+Biometric
+     * authentication is disabled until the user unlocks with their device credential (i.e. PIN,
+     * pattern, or password).
+     *
+     *
+     ERROR_LOCKOUT_PERMANENT = 9;
+     *
+     */

+    /**
+     * The user canceled the operation.
+     *
+     * <p>Upon receiving this, applications should use alternate authentication, such as a password.
+     * The application should also provide the user a way of returning to biometric authentication,
+     * such as a button.
+     *
+     *
+     ERROR_USER_CANCELED = 10;
+     *
+     */

+    /**
+     * The user does not have any biometrics enrolled.
+     * Note: Optionally when this error is returned, client might be able to use
+     * the method "BrownieThunk_RecommendAddingBiometrics", to recommend the user
+     * adding a biometric.
+     * IMPORTANT: Only works on SDK version 30+ and its very affected by
+     * fragmentation, some vendors don't even launch it)
+     *
+     *
+     ERROR_NO_BIOMETRICS = 11;
+     *
+     */

+    /**
+     * The device does not have the required authentication hardware.
+     *
+     *
+     ERROR_HW_NOT_PRESENT = 12;
+     *
+     */

+    /**
+     * The user pressed the negative button.
+     *
+     *
+     ERROR_NEGATIVE_BUTTON = 13;
+     *
+     */

+    /**
+     * The device does not have pin, pattern, or password set up.
+     *
+     *
+     * ERROR_NO_DEVICE_CREDENTIAL = 14;
+     */

+    /**
+     * A security vulnerability has been discovered with one or more hardware sensors.
+The
+     * affected sensor(s) are unavailable until a security update has addressed the issue.
+     *
+     * ERROR_SECURITY_UPDATE_REQUIRED = 15;
+     */

+    /**
+     * Generic error, catch all/exceptions/unknown flows "onAuthenticationFailed"...
+     *
+     *
+     * ERROR_SECURITY_GENERIC_1 = 16;
+     */

+    /**
+     * Generic error, catch all/exceptions/unknown flows "BiometricPrompt.PromptInfo.Builder"...
+     *
+     *
+     * ERROR_SECURITY_GENERIC_2 = 17;
+     */

+## Example - How to use it

+First make sure you are *ready to start receiving the biometrics result related events* as follows (this code can be added on any class):

+    #include "BrowniePubsub.h"
+    //...
+    //Register to start listening updates...
+    BrowniePubsub* browniePubsub = BrowniePubsub::getInstance();
+    browniePubsub->onBiometricsErrorResult.AddUObject(this, &UYourComponent::onBiometricsErrorResult);
+	browniePubsub->onBiometricsSuccessResult.AddUObject(this, &UYourComponent::onBiometricsSuccessResult);

+    //...
+    //...
+    //This function will be called every time there is an error from user input or device limitations... void UYourComponent::onBiometricsErrorResult(int errorCode) {
+        //Handle the errors as you wish, error 10 is probably the most commonly used (user canceled verification) }
+    //...
+    //This function will be called after the user successfully identified him self with one of the
+    //methods available on the device (e.g Pin/Password/Fingerprint/Face recognition/etc)...
+    void UYourComponent::onBiometricsSuccessResult(int result) {
+	    //If you care what method was used for authentication, validate here, otherwise you can just go on
+        //totally sure that the user introduced the right credentials on this device...
+	}

+After enabling the capability in Brownie's Plugin Settings screen, all you need to do to ***ask for user verification*** is calling the function below:

+    #if PLATFORM_ANDROID
+	    extern void BrownieThunkCpp_StartBiometrics(FString title, FString subtitle);
+	    BrownieThunkCpp_StartBiometrics(FString(TEXT("Here goes the title")), FString(TEXT("Here goes the subtitle")));
+    #endif

+Just by adding the code above anywhere you want in your project, you would be able to verify that the user is authorized on that device, the process will find the best match for Biometric Verification and will pop up a dialog asking for ( Pin / Password / Fingerprint / FaceRecognition) verification and only if properly authenticated, the "biometric success" event will be fired.

+# In App Update
+This capability allows you to pop up a Google Play Screen that would start the App Update flow from your own app.
+This should happen only if there is a newer version of your app in Google Play.

+## Documentation
+**Popup the In App Update - Google Play screen**

+    void BrownieThunkCpp_InAppUpdate()

+**Register for In App Update Failed Events**

+*This method gets executed based on the actions taken by the user while updating the app*

+    void UYourComponent::onInAppUpdateErrorResult(int errorCode)

+*These are the possible errorCodes that the In App Update logic might return:*

+    /**
+     *
+     * Possible Error Codes:
+     *
+     * RESULT_CANCELED -> 0: The user denied or canceled the update.
+     *
+     * RESULT_IN_APP_UPDATE_FAILED -> 1: The flow failed either during the user confirmation, the download, or the installation.
+     */

+## Example - How to use it

+First make sure you are *ready to start receiving the In App Update result related events* as follows (this code can be added on any class):

+    #include "BrowniePubsub.h"
+    //...
+    //Register to start listening updates...
+    BrowniePubsub* browniePubsub = BrowniePubsub::getInstance();
+    browniePubsub->onInAppUpdateErrorResult.AddUObject(this, &UYourComponent::onInAppUpdateErrorResult);

+    //...
+    //...
+    //This function will be called every time there is an error from In App Update flow... void UYourComponent::onInAppUpdateErrorResult(int errorCode) {
+        //Handle the errors as you wish...
+    }

+After enabling the capability in Brownie's Plugin Settings screen, all you need to do to ***show In App Update screen*** is calling the function below:

+    #if PLATFORM_ANDROID
+	    extern void BrownieThunkCpp_InAppUpdate();
+	    BrownieThunkCpp_InAppUpdate();
+    #endif

+Just by adding the code above anywhere you want in your project, you would be able to start the In App Update flow...

 # Show Toasts
 This capability displays a Toast Message on Android in a very simple manner.